kubernetes/website/content/en/docs/concepts/storage/volumes.md

 of a volume are preserved when it is unmounted.
 It supports both VMFS and VSAN datastore.

 {{< caution >}}
-You must create VMDK using one of the following method before using with Pod.
+You must create VMDK using one of the following methods before using with Pod.
 {{< /caution >}}

 #### Creating a VMDK volume